linhduongtuan/BLOOM-LORA/README.md

 **BLOOM-7b1-LoRA**: The president of Mexico in 2019 is Andrés Manuel López Obrador.
 He was elected in 2018 and took office in December of that year.
 López Obrador is known for his populist style of government and his support for social programs such as free health care and free education.
 He is also known for his opposition to the United States and its policies in Latin America.
 López Obrador has also been criticized for his lack of experience in government and his inability to govern effectively.
 Despite these criticisms, López Obrador has been able to gain the support of the majority of Mexicans and has been able to implement many of his policies.

+**ChatGPT (free version dated March 25^th 2023)**: The President of Mexico in 2019 was Andrés Manuel López Obrador.
+He took office on December 1, 2018, after winning the presidential election held on July 1, 2018, with a large majority of the vote.
+López Obrador is a leftist politician who previously served as the Mayor of Mexico City from 2000 to 2005 and founded the National Regeneration Movement (MORENA) party in 2014.

+As president, López Obrador has pursued an agenda focused on fighting corruption, reducing poverty, and improving social welfare programs.
+He has also taken steps to reduce violence and improve security in the country, particularly in response to the ongoing drug war and related crime.
+López Obrador's administration has also sought to strengthen Mexico's economic ties with the United States and other countries, while also promoting greater economic self-sufficiency and development within Mexico.

 **Alpaca-LoRA**: The president of Mexico in 2019 was Andrés Manuel López Obrador, who took office on December 1, 2018.
 He is a member of the National Regeneration Movement (MORENA) political party and is the first left-wing president of Mexico since 1946.
 He is known for his anti-corruption and anti-neoliberal policies, as well as his commitment to improving the living conditions of the Mexican people.

 **Stanford Alpaca**: In 2019, Andres Manuel Lopez Obrador was sworn in as President of Mexico.
 He is the country’s 58th president and the first from the left-wing Morena party.
 He was elected in 2018 on a promise to combat corruption and reduce poverty and has faced criticism for his handling of the economy, crime and the country’s relationship with the United States.
 He is also known for his ambitious social welfare programs and has been praised for raising the minimum wage and providing aid to low-income families.
 He is seen as a champion of democracy and human rights in Mexico.